-Cultural facilities are deep and fascinating.
-The way NOMURA 's designers pursue what they love and continue to evolve
+Cultural facilities are profound and fascinating.
+The way of thinking of NOMURA Co.,Ltd. 's designers, who pursue their passions and continue to evolve.

-Creating value for cultural facilities with unconventional, free-thinking.
-Designer Sho Inanobe, who has concept design a variety of cultural facilities including aquariums, zoos, and libraries using the "+Museum" concept in public facilities, talks about the joys of creating cultural facilities.
+Creating value for cultural facilities with unconventional and free-thinking ideas.
+Designer Sho Inanobe, who has worked on concept design of various cultural facilities such as aquariums, zoos, and libraries using the "+Museum" concept for public facilities as well, talks about the joys of creating cultural facilities.

 The joy of working on cultural facilities as a designer and building teams that stand out

-Inanobe, who serves as the room chief of concept design Department 6 at the First concept design Center of the Creative Headquarters, is involved in concept design work of numerous cultural facilities.
+Inanobe, who serves as Room Chief in concept design 6th Department of the First concept design Center at the Creative Headquarters, has been involved in concept design of numerous cultural facilities.

 Inanobe: "I am mainly in charge of public cultural facilities, including museums, aquariums, zoos, libraries, and indoor play parks for children, and I work on a wide range of facilities."